 Our courses and Course Certificates are trusted by these industry leaders:

-- UX designers looking to boost their work experience with evidence-based knowledge as well as hands-on learning
+UX designers looking to boost their careers with evidence-based knowledge and hands-on learning.

-- Project managers who want to build user-centered products that stand out from the competition
+Product managers who want to build user-centered products that stand out from the competition.

 Lessons in This Course

 - Each week, one lesson becomes available.

 - There’s no time limit to finish a course.
 Lessons have no deadlines.

 - Estimated learning time: 24 hours 15 mins spread over 7 weeks .